 You’re welcome to arrive at the guesthouse from 5pm, where your Large Outdoors host will be there to meet you, make you a cup of tea and introduce you to your fellow weekend adventurers.

-This morning after breakfast and time to make packed lunches we head down to Llyn Padarn, just outside Llanberis, for our first Stand-up Paddle Board session.
+This morning we head down to Llyn Padarn, just outside Llanberis, for our first Stand-up Paddle Board session.
 This will include getting you kitted up and teaching you all the basics on and off the water.
 We’ll be on the lake before you know it and no doubt enjoying a bit of swimming alongside our Paddle Boarding, heading out to explore the lake for a few hours.
 Don’t worry, wetsuits are included!

 Once we’re all back from wherever our afternoon has taken us there’ll be plenty of time to freshen up and relax in the comfy guesthouse lounge before we head out for the evening’s dinner in town.
 We’ll then consider what Sunday’s plan will be, which could be a number of options – there are a huge variety of excellent low-level walks in the area.

 After breakfast we’ll pack up and leave the guesthouse to head out for a half-day walk in the surrounding area.
 We’ll be out for around 3 hours, and finish somewhere you can get some lunch before heading home.
 We promise you’ll be exhilarated by an action-packed weekend of watersports, walking and socialising!